 All aspects of the Mercury Mitt's outer shell are bomber, featuring a durable and high-quality yet supple goatskin leather palm that is sewn with strong Kevlar stitching.
 The liner is average in toughness as far as its liner's tear resistance goes, but we did find that the PrimaLoft packed out a little quicker than some of the other models we tested.
 We also noticed a slight decline in warmth after a season and a half of medium to heavy use.

-The Mercury Mitt has an above average amount of extra features which make this mitten easy to use.
-It features an easy to remove and quick-drying liner that uses a ring of Velcro around the wrist of the liner to lock it into place.
+The Mercury Mitt has a nice feature set that makes it easy to use.
+It features an easy-to-remove and quick-drying liner that uses a ring of Velcro around the wrist of the liner to lock it into place.
 There is also a small loop on the top of the mitt to facilitate hanging the mitten open side down to help speed up drying; it will also keep snow out if you clip it to your harness for ice climbing or mountaineering.
 This pair of ski gloves features a wrist webbing cinch strap and a gauntlet cinch strap to help keep the snow out and the heat in.

 One of the unique features of the Mercury is its optional index finger slot in the inner liner of the mitt, using this slot does slightly increase "feel" and dexterity, but we like that you can also keep all 4 of your finger together to maximize warmth.
 Like many other mitts we tested, the Mercury features a softer fabric on the back of the thumb to make cleaning goggles and wiping noses more effective.